-We are pleased to announce our latest round of awards for new reports on key public sector challenges, which respond to priorities identified in the Center's research agenda.
-Our content is intended to stimulate and accelerate the production of practical research that benefits public sector leaders and managers.
+We are pleased to announce our latest round of awards for new reports on key public sector challenges, which respond to priorities identified in the Center's long-term research agenda, see businessofgovernment.org/content/research-stipends.

 We expect the following reports to be published in early 2015.
 Details of each report are included in the below short summaries.